LeonidasEng/Exoskeleton/README.md

 - [x] New version using only 2 Steppers
 - [ ] Testing with Mechanical System
 ### Sprint 2

-View changelog for detailed information on version history.
+- [ ] ...

 ## Changelog
-You can find the changelog for this repo here: [Changelog](https://github.com/LeonidasEng/Exoskeleton/CHANGELOG.md)
+You can find the changelog for this repo here: [Changelog](https://github.com/LeonidasEng/Exoskeleton/blob/main/CHANGELOG.md)

 See the [open issues](https://github.com/LeonidasEng/Exoskeleton/issues) for a full list of proposed features (and known issues).